Mkratenstein/FlodownBot/README.md

-# Instagram RSS Discord Bot
+# Instagram and BlueSky RSS Discord Bot

-A Discord bot that monitors an Instagram RSS feed and posts updates to a specified channel.
+A Discord bot that monitors both Instagram and BlueSky feeds and posts updates to a specified channel.

 ## Setup Instructions